History of Southport Land

 For additional engravings of the area, click here.

-Barnard, an officer of the Black Diamond Coal Mining Company.
+Frank Barnard, an officer of The Black Diamond Coal Mining

-This was the document that began the process of obtaining title from
+Company.
+This was the document that began the process of

 all the way to the U.S. Supreme Court.